A favorite tree to bees and other insects. This survives well in the cold climate and varies its colors according to seasons.

 Silky Willow Live Stakes Produces a Significant Bloom of Fruit and Seed

 Silky Willow Live Stakes is also known as Salix Sericea.
 Hardy in planting zones 4-8.
-Growth rate at maturity can reach 6-15 feet tall and 4-12 feet wide.
-Silky Willow will have yellow and green stamens/styles in March to April.
-This plant will have an excellent showy flower that is often dried and used in flower arrangements.
+The growth rate at maturity can reach 6-15 feet tall and 4-12 feet wide.
+Silky Willow will have yellow and green stamens/styles from March to April.
 It has winter interest also and can be a small tree or large shrub.

 Plant in soils that will thrive in the more moist soil.
 It will be tolerated on more dry soil than other willows will.
 Prune in early spring or late in winter.
 If a smaller shrub is desired, cut back to the ground about every 3-5 years.
 It also tolerates deer, erosion, wet soil, and even black walnut.
 The male plants will have the ornamental pearl gray catkins on a stem without leaves with a skin that feels like a cat's paw, which is where it gets its name from.
 The Silky Willow (Salix Sericea) is a multi-stemmed and fast-growing shrub, or perennial tree that is moisture-loving, commonly found along rivers, brooks, streams, swamps, and near any running fresh water, mainly in the eastern United States and in Canada.
 At its maturity, it will often reach a maximum height of 12 feet at 20 years old but usually is 6.6 to 13.1 feet in height.
 Its name "silky willow" refers both to the silk flowers and to the "silky" white hairs on the undersides of its leaves.
 The leaves are lance-like blades, are dark green on the top, light green underneath, and turn to yellow in the fall.

 Silky Willow Live Stake's Flowers (catkins) are also Silky are Very Attractive to Bees